joshstevens19/ethereum-abi-types-generator/README.md

 <br/>
 🚀 Supported multidimensional return types aka `bytes32[4] >`[string, string, string, string, string]`
 <br/>
-🚀 Automatic documenation generated on each method outputting all the details about it which is on the ABI - no jumping back and forth
+🚀 Automatic documentation generated on each method outputting all the details about it which is on the ABI - no jumping back and forth

 ## Supports